Your FAQs about the NJEA Convention answered

 If I didn’t register in advance, can I still come?

 Yes.
 Be sure to bring your membership card with you.
-Again, registering in advance is recommended to save time upon arrival at the convention center.
+Again, registering in advance is strongly recommended to save time upon arrival at the convention center.

 I did not receive my membership card.
 How do I gain admission?